vovchisko/wse-cc/README.md

 # wse-cc: WSE + Cross-server Controller

-Cheap and crazy multi-server node.js instance management ...If nothing else helped.
+Cheap and simple node.js cross-server ballancer for ws-connected users.
+With auth.
+And websocket.
+And customizable messaging protocol.
+And ability to communicate between server instances.
+And ability to run different types of instances.
+Relatively simple. ...If nothing else helped.

-Wait, wait!
+Wait!
+Wait, wait.
 All this things based on [``wse``](https://www.npmjs.com/package/wse).
 Suspicious wrapper for ws with authorization and customizable protocol.
 Useful when you talking WS a lot.
 It looks like original WS, and even smells the same.
 But a little bit cooler.
 About 25% cooler.

 Look at [``wse``](https://www.npmjs.com/package/wse) before you start.